 By the way, you might not want to make the reward a muffin, as too many of those can be disastrous for the waistline, but a small reward to look forward to is highly motivating, helps to elevate mood and keeps you more open-minded.

 Perhaps you’ve noticed some people appear more easily distracted than others and it’s not always the difficulty level of the task.
 New research suggests that it is our conscious choice of how much we want to participate that also plays a role.
 If you’re determined to find a way to solve a problem or learn a new skill, even when it’s hard, you’re more likely to find a solution.

 Just like a camera on autofocus new research has shown how the brain can be triggered by environmental cues to become more focused and effectively out-manoeuvre those pesky distractions.
 This supersedes the previous idea that managing distractions required the conscious awareness of what is happening prior to bringing the mind back to attention.
 It appears our clever brain has already worked out an alternative pathway.

 5. Your curious mind.

 The notion of the absent-minded professor reflects the idea they have so many ideas dancing around their head that they are completely distracted by their own thoughts.
 Is this a bad thing?
 Not necessarily.
 While some will suggest a high level of distractibility is due to a superior intellect, it may boil down to a structural difference in brain structure.
-One study suggests that our individual variability in level of distraction can be predicted by structural differences in those areas of brain associated with selective attention.
+One study suggests that our individual variability in the level of distraction can be predicted by structural differences in those areas of the brain associated with selective attention.